ana117/korean-dictionary/README.md

 ## Limitations
 - The API key is limited to 50.000 requests per day
+- English to Korean functionality uses HTML web scraper.
+The result may not be accurate and may break
 - Proxy server for the demo page is hosted on PythonAnywhere and may be unavailable at times

 ## License